-All gift vouchers which were still valid on 17th March 2020 will have their validity period extended when we re-open the cinema, at which point we will confirm the length of the gift voucher validity extension period to everyone via our website.
+All gift vouchers which were still valid on 17th March 2020 will have their validity period extended when we re-open the cinema, at which point we will confirm the length of the gift voucher validity extension period to everyone via our website and social media channels.

 I have a Picture This membership, which expires soon.
 Will my membership be extended?

-Our Picture This scheme was phased out (in autumn 2019) so we won’t be able to extend your membership (sorry!) but any unused Picture This complimentary tickets can still be used as there is no expiry date, and those joining our new Membership scheme on (or very soon after the) expiry of their Picture This card will get a £10 discount on the Membership joining fee.
+Our Picture This scheme was phased out (in autumn 2019) so we won’t be able to extend your membership but any unused Picture This complimentary tickets can still be used as there is no expiry date, and those joining our new Membership scheme on (or very soon after the) expiry of their Picture This card will get a £10 discount on the Membership joining fee, and we’ll add on any period of ‘lost’ Picture This membership for the period we are closed.
 Details are on the Membership web page All Picture This members and (new Membership scheme) Members will shortly receive an email inviting them to have 3 months free access to MUBI so they can enjoy hand-picked films online.

 Will my existing Picture House Membership be extended?